 - N.1.1.
 A summary is given below of the rules defining the various abnormal load categories as they typically affect the management of bridges and other highway structures.
 The information given has been significantly simplified and, where appropriate, detailed reference should be made to the relevant Statutory Instruments. - N.1.2.
 Normal traffic, which travels without any special requirements is primarily defined in: - 1.
 The Road Vehicles (Construction and Use) Regulations 1986 (C&U Regulations) [64]. - 2.
 The Road Vehicles (Authorised Weight) Regulations 1998 (AW Regulations) [65]. - 3.
 The Road Vehicles (Authorised Weight) (Amendment) Regulations 2000 [66] - N.1.3.
 General Order Vehicles are defined by The Road Vehicles (Authorisation of Special Types) (General) Order 2003 (STGO Regulations) [67]. - N.1.4.
 Special Order Vehicles include those which do not comply with either the Authorised Weight Regulations or the STGO Regulations. - N.1.5.
 The C&U Regulations limit vehicle weights and widths to 38 tonne and 2.9 m respectively.
 The Regulations also define limits on wheel and axle loading and spacing configurations, together with various limits on all vehicle lengths. - N.1.6.
 The AW Regulations increased the maximum gross weight to 40 tonnes or 44 tonnes depending on the number and weights of their axles. - N.1.7.
 The STGO Regulations define three categories of General Order vehicle: - 1.
 Category 1 has a maximum weight limit of 46 tonnes.
-In all other respects it conforms to the AW limits of axle load and configuration. - Category 2 has a maximum gross vehicle weight (GVW) limit of 80 tonnes and maximum axle weights of 12.5 tonnes, subject to axle spacing limitations. - Category 3 has a maximum gross weight limit of 150 tonnes and maximum axle weights of 16.5 tonnes, subject to axle spacing limitations. - N.1.8.
+In all other respects it conforms to the AW limits of axle load and configuration. - Category 2 has a maximum gross vehicle weight (GVW) limit of 80 tonnes and maximum axle weights of 12.5 tonnes, subject to axle spacing limitations. - 3.
+Category 3 has a maximum gross weight limit of 150 tonnes and maximum axle weights of 16.5 tonnes, subject to axle spacing limitations. - N.1.8.
 All three categories are subject to the following dimensional limits: - 1.
 Authority from relevant governing body (VR1) needed when widths exceed 5 m. - 2.
 Maximum width 6.1 m. - 3.
 Maximum length 30 m.

-- N.1.9.
+N.1.9.
 Vehicles with weights or dimensions exceeding those given above must travel as Special Order Vehicles.
-Applications for Special Orders must be made to the Highways Agency's Abnormal Indivisible Loads (AIL) Team for movements in England, Scotland and Wales; and to the Roads Service Headquarters, Network Development Branch for movements in Northern Ireland. - N.1.10.
-Notifications that have to be provided by hauliers for moving both STGO and Special Order Vehicles are summarised in Table N.1.
+Applications for Special Orders must be made to the Highways Agency's Abnormal Indivisible Loads (AIL) Team for movements in England, Scotland and Wales; and to the Roads Service Headquarters, Network Development Branch for movements in Northern Ireland.